 Curaleaf and New Jersey

-Curaleaf is not without scandal since they paid a hefty fine for failure to comply with safety standards.
-What worse, NJ clinical cannabis patients largely say their products are mediocre and very overpriced.
+It is not without scandal since they paid a hefty fine for failure to comply with safety standards.
+What’s worse, NJ medical cannabis patients largely say their products are mediocre and very overpriced.

 Last year their NJ CEO ranked on Insider NJ’s list of 100 most powerful people in cannabis in the state.